 rhubarb raspberry rye crumble

-A few tips when harvesting rhubarb :
+here are a few tips when harvesting rhubarb

-I recommend not to harvest any stalks during the first years growing season, to allow your plants to become established.
-By the second year harvest for a week or two, and by the third year you can harvest for an 8 – 10 week season.
-To keep the plant strong, pick a few stalks at a time, as you need them, and pick when they are 12 to 18 inches long, always leaving at least 2 stalks per plant to ensure continued production.
+• I recommend not to harvest any stalks during the first year of the growing season to allow your plants to become established.
+By the second year, harvest for a week or two; by the third year, you can harvest for an 8 – 10 week season.

 rhubarb leafrhubarbrhubarb stems